frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

 The following sections cover the design rationale for the shooter mechanism you will be copying.
 This integrates practical design principles with CAD skills for a more complete understanding of mechanism design.

+### Goal

+Every time a game piece is launched, energy is lost from the flywheel, taking time to spin back to full speed.
+You can optimize various design concepts to reduce the energy required to launch a game piece at your target speed and rate.

 ???
 Concept "Rigidity"

     Just like most mechanisms you will design for a robot, rigidity is extremely important.
 For shooters, high speeds from the flywheel could cause shaking and shot inconsistencies if the shooter construction isn't rigid enough.
-Aluminum is usually plenty rigid without much added stuff, but can be heavy and expensive.

     This shooter uses two plates of 1/4" polycarbonate for the sides (both for bearing support and extra rigidity).
-Polycarb is used for this shooter design because it is light, any game pieces can be easily seen through it (which is important during a match when the driveteam needs to be able to see the state of all game pieces inside the robot), it is a smooth surface for balls to move across, and it can be made into a rigid structure with the right amount of support.
-While 1/8" aluminum plates could be comparable, they would require pocketing to be light enough, and you lose out on the benefits of transparency.
+Polycarbonate is used as it is easy to machine, rigid enough for shooters with some support, and cheap to acquire in large sizes.
+Alternatives include 1/8 aluminum and 1/4 pocketed aluminum (although expensive).

     Bottom cross rails and vertical tube supports are used to create the frame.
 The plates are kept apart from each other on both sides by standoffs (the ramp supports and the camera support).
 Spacers on a shaft with shaft retention can also help maintain the distance between the plates.
 In this way, the position of each part of the shooter is heavily constrained and kept rigid.

 ???
-Concept "Exit Angle and Trajectory"
+Concept "Trajectory"

-    For a flywheel shooter, the ball trajectory is determined by the flywheel speed and the exit angle.
-While flywheel speed can be easily varied, varying the exit angle requires a fairly complex mechanism.
-For this shooter, you will be using a fixed exit angle, which is determined by hood.
-The hood is the backing that guides the ball out of the shooter.
+    For a flywheel shooter, the ball trajectory is determined by the speed of the game piece and the exit angle.
+Game piece speed can be adjusted for a small adjustment range, but varying the exit angle is more difficult.
+For this design, the exit angle is fixed.

     <br>
     <figure>